hugooconnor/helping-hand/README.md

 - help design a testing framework, to create an evidence base
 - provide backgrounding info on mental health
 - provide links to existing mental health resources
+- user interface design (usability is a big part of this project)

 To get in touch to contribute, email; {contributors email address}
 To sign up for beta testing, email; {beta testing email address}